saadfareed/Certificate_generator/Certificate generator/README.md

 # Generate-Certificate-using-Python3
-A python script which helps to generate certificate for the attendee
+A python script which helps to generate certificate for the attendee of the meeting